HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 Jacob Hacker.
 Links to publications by the political scientist who created the "public option."
 Click here for Hacker's December 2008 report, "The Case For Public Plan Choice in National Health Reform."
 Click here for Hacker's April 2009 report on how to structure such a plan on a "level playing field" with private insurers.
 Click here for other Hacker writings on health care.

-Jonathan Gruber.
-Links to the MIT economist's op-eds on health reform.
-Click here for his Oct.
-12 paper arguing that, contrary to a health insurance industry study, the Senate finance comittee bill would lower health premiums.
+Click here for his paper (revised Nov.
+27) arguing that, contrary to a health insurance industry study (and a later CBO study), the “blended” Senate bill would lower health premiums in the non-group market.
+Click here for his analysis of the tax on “Cadillac” health plans, which he argues will raise wages.
 Click here for his Nov.
 2 testimony before the Senate health committee arguing that health reform would help small businesses.

 Think Tanks and Public-Policy Consultants: